 Waco, Texas Shopping

 If you need home items, you’ve come to the right town.
 Right down the street from Magnolia Market is a store called The Findery.
 They have a similar style as Magnolia with the addition of clothing and a children’s section.

-If you want to find some rare treasures, then Spice Village is for you.
+If you want to find some rare treasures and hidden gems in Waco, then Spice Village is for you.
 It’s a 30,000 square foot landmark, built in 1908, with more than 90 shops under one roof.
 It’s amazing, and there’s something for everyone.
 Yes, I did buy old-school baseball stadium seats there to turn into a bench.
 Because HGTV inspired me, dang it!

 And if Goodwill stores are your jam, then Waco’s your place.
 Ask me how I know.
 We visited three all within a few mile radius.
 My friend Sarah really likes Goodwill stores.

 We also took a gander out to Café Homestead, which is ¡riquísima!
+It’s about a 15 minute drive from Magnolia Market.
 They use local, natural, organic ingredients, and you can taste the difference.
 It’s part of Homestead Heritage, an agrarian- and craft-based intentional Christian community.
 They offer tours, activities, and shopping.
 You can learn how they make cheese and get samples.
 Who can say no to cheese?